danya02/murder-of-lord-waterbrook/text.en.md

 `14.45` the porter? - Yes, the one behind the door.

-`14.50` You're forgetting that he is, somehow, murdered!
+`14.50` You're forgetting that he was, somehow, murdered!

 `14.53` He could've shot the lord, run forward and stood in the way of the bullet.